Constructing Span Categories From Categories Without Pullbacks: Some Categories that do not have Pullbacks

-The former discussion demonstrates that there is some subtlety involved in determining that $\Dif$ does not have pullbacks and such a determination requires a carefully selected counterexample.
-The proof of Proposition~\ref{Prop:NoDifPullback} presents such an example that is fortunately quite basic.
-Refer to Diagram~\ref{dgrm:topfiber} to visualize the various mapping involved in the proof of Lemma~\ref{Lem:NoDifPullback}.
+The former discussion, and the example that precedes it, demonstrate that there is some subtlety involved in determining that $\Dif$ does not have pullbacks.
+The proof of Proposition~\ref{Prop:NoDifPullback} presents an elementary counterexample.
+The functions given in the statement of Lemma~\ref{Lem:NoDifPullback} form this commutative diagram: